Bicycle Network: Metro Routes

 5 July 2012.
 Melbourne City's plan for kerb-side separated bike lanes has won overwhelming support from riders and other stakeholders, according to a council survey of reaction to the proposals.

-Consequently Melbourne Councillors have voted unanimously to proceed with Bicycle Network Victoria's preferred option, Option 2a.
+Consequently Melbourne Councillors have voted unanimously to proceed with Bicycle Network's preferred option, Option 2a.
 Special mention was made of the scores of members who wrote in support.

 The extensive consultation report involving a letter campaign, door knocking, fact sheets and on site face displays, a website for residents, traders and major stakeholders has been completed.